Merkel, Modi meet in India ahead of trade talks | DW | 01.11.2019

 Two days of talks between the German chancellor and India's prime minister are underway in New Delhi.
 Trade, investment and security are on the agenda in the fifth round of biennial talks between Germany and India.

-German Chancellor Angela Merkel met with Indian Prime Minister Narendra Modi in New Dehli Friday.
+German Chancellor Angela Merkel met with Indian Prime Minister Narendra Modi in New Delhi Friday.

 She was greeted by a guard of honor and will lay a wreath at a memorial ceremony for Mahatma Gandhi.